SecurityLogMiner/log-collection-backend/README.md

 else
     echo "Log directory already exists at: $LOG_DIR" fi

-# TODO - add the setup to add user permissions to interact with the log directory
-# Replace 'username' with the actual username that needs permissions
-# setfacl -m u:username:rwx "$LOG_DIR"

 # Function to generate a random security log entry
 generate_log_entry() {